Computerless Arduino for under $50Start Date: 2011-03-0

 avoCADo is an Open Source 3D

-CAD design/modeling program written under the GPL.
+CAD design/modeling program written under the GPL that I built.
 It is an attempt to offer a real

 alternative to commercial mechanical CAD and 3D modeling software.
 By starting from a